k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 $ kubectl create -f deployments/sriov-crd.yaml
 ```

-#### DANM
+#### Option 2 - DANM
-This section explains an example deployment of SRIOV Network device plugin in Kubernetes with DANM.
+This section explains an example deployment of SRIOV Network device plugin in Kubernetes if you choose DANM as your meta plugin.

 #### Install DANM
 Refer to [DANM documentation](https://github.com/nokia/danm#getting-started) for detailed instructions.